JereKuusela/valheim-dev/publish/README.md

 # Changelog

+- v1.34
+	- Fixes rectangle shape not working on World Edit Commands and Infinity Hammer mods.

 - v1.33
 	- Adds a new command `inventory` for inventory management.
 	- Removes the ping when map teleporting.